 Did you know that lung cancer is the leading cause of cancer deaths nationwide in both men and women?

-“Lung cancer frequently doesn’t cause a lot of symptoms in the early stage,” Christy Sine, MD, a pulmonologist at Bon Secours Palmetto Pulmonary and Critical Care shares.
+“Lung cancer frequently doesn’t cause a lot of symptoms in the early stage,” Christy Sine, MD, a pulmonologist at Bon Secours Palmetto Pulmonary and Critical Care, shares.
 “Since we typically don’t have symptoms we can look out for, it’s very hard to find lung cancers early.
 However, when lung cancers are found early, that is when your chances for cure and survival go way up.”

-Additionally, there has been a decrease in the pack year number requirement from a 30-pack year to 20-pack year.
-A pack year is smoking about one pack a day for a year; so, a 20-pack year is smoking approximately a pack of cigarettes a day for 20 years.
+Additionally, there has been a decrease in the pack year number requirement from a 30-pack year to a 20-pack year history.
+A pack year is smoking about one pack a day for a year; so, a 20-pack year is smoking approximately a pack of cigarettes per day for 20 years.
 However, the task force still recommends a lung cancer screening test each year until the patient has quit smoking for 15 years.

 “It is now more broadly inclusive, allowing for screening patients that we would have said don’t meet criteria before,” Dr. Sine says.

 Regardless of whether you still smoke or quit smoking years ago, early detection of lung cancer can drastically improve your chances of survival.
 If you meet the qualifications or have noticed any symptoms of lung cancer, talk to your doctor about whether screening for lung cancer is right for you.